 Dan Reynolds taught high school English for seven years in Louisiana and Texas and received his PhD at VU in the Language, Literacy, and Culture track.
 He is interested in supporting students’ access to the challenging vocabulary and morphology that are the backbone of complex texts.
 He enjoys working with in-service teachers as well as developing education coursework to prepare the next generation of teachers.

-Tess is currently a second-year PhD student at VU in the Language, Literacy, and Culture track, studying adolescent reading and teacher learning.
-She is excited to be a part of this project because it offers teachers a chance to better understand what their students can do as well as their struggles with reading and academic language.
-Prior to starting her work at Vanderbilt, she taught English in the Bay Area, with a special focus on struggling readers.
+Tess is currently a fifth-year PhD student at VU in the Language, Literacy, and Culture track, finishing up a dissertation looking at the role of practice in literacy teacher education.
+She is excited to be a part of this project because it offers teachers a fun way to collect data about students' academic language.
+Prior to starting her work at Vanderbilt, she taught English in the Bay Area, with a focus on developing rigorous and age appropriate supports for struggling readers.
+In the fall of 2019, she is joining Valor Collegiate Academies as the Director of Secondary Literacy.

 Sara is a Doctoral student in the Department of Teaching and Learning at Vanderbilt University.
 She is specializing in Language, Literacy, and Culture and is interested in teaching practices that best serve and support students that have historically been marginalized in Literacy classrooms.
 Prior to her doctoral studies, Sara taught middle school Literacy (4th-6th grades) for 8 years in Washington, D.C.

-After teaching English as a Second Language for almost ten years, Sara McFadden moved into healthcare quality improvement research several years ago, and then into education research management.
+After teaching English as a Second Language for ten years, Sara moved into healthcare quality improvement research several years ago, and then into education research.
 As a former teacher, she enjoys working to better understand how students learn new words and how we can use what we learn about student’s language skills and morphological awareness to better support teachers in their goal to improve students’ literacy.
 She’s greatly enjoyed working with the wonderful teachers and students in our Nashville middle schools.